 GTTP programs emphasize activities inside and outside the classroom, especially out-of-the classroom research activities involving teams of students.

-Some schools research GTTP-assigned topics and compete to present their findings or “case studies” at an annual student/teacher conference in Germany at the corporate conference center of Amadeus.
+Some schools research GTTP-assigned topics and compete to present their findings or “case studies” at an annual student/teacher conference in France at the corporate conference center of Amadeus.
 Local members of the Travel &Tourism industry provide work-study opportunities or internships.

 Who supports the GTTP?

 About 2,500 Travel & Tourism companies and organizations support the GTTP at the individual country level with work-study opportunities, funds and other assistance.
 The GTTP has cross-border financial support from major members of the Travel & Tourism industry.
-These GTTP “Global Partners” are Amadeus, American Express, Delta Airlines, Enterprise Holdings, HRG (Hogg Robinson), Hertz, KDS, Lufthansa, Starwood and Travelport.
+These GTTP “Global Partners” are Amadeus, American Express, CWT (Carlson Wagonlit Travel), Delta Airlines, Enterprise Holdings, HRG (Hogg Robinson), Hertz, KDS, Lufthansa, Starwood and Travelport.
 The Global Partners provide funding, expertise and guidance.
 Some of these Global Partners compete strenuously with each other on a daily basis but put aside their differences to support the GTTP.